AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Introduction

 Several CG models have been developed, each tailored to optimize molecular simulations and capture critical biophysical features.
 The MARTINI model \cite{marrink2007martini, monticelli2008martini}, for instance, excels due to its adaptability across a range of biomolecular systems, including membrane structure formation and protein interactions.
 Models such as AWSEM \cite{davtyan2012awsem} and UNRES \cite{liwo2019general} have been successful in simulating intramolecular protein dynamics, though they occasionally struggle to capture alternative metastable states.
 Similarly, Primo \cite{gopal2010primo, kar2013primo} and Rosetta \cite{das2008macromolecular} focus on specific molecular interactions and the design of protein structures and complexes, enhancing their accuracy in targeted applications.
 Currently, there is no universally accepted theory that precisely determines the most effective coarse-graining mapping for any given system, which in general is related to the intended application and computational constraints \cite{foley2020exploring, boninsegna2018data}.
 Once a coarse-graining mapping has been established, different strategies exist to define the model energy function, either to reproduce the reference fine-grained statistic (bottom-up) \cite{jin2022bottom} or to match experimental observables (top-down) \cite{navarro2023top}.
 Neural network potentials (NNPs) demonstrate remarkable efficiency in rapidly learning accurate potential energy \cite{noe2020machine} and effectively model many-body atomic interactions \cite{behler2007generalized, wang2021multi}.
 These features are extremely beneficial for developing coarse-grained (CG) force-fields that need multi-body functional forms to accurately represent protein thermodynamics and incorporate implicit solvation effects.
-While previous CG-NNP models \cite{wang2019machine, husic2020coarse, chen2021machine, durumeric2023machine, charron2023navigating} rely on prior energies for stability and accuracy, here we present a first version of our Advanced Machine-learning Atomic Representation Omni-force-field (\nohCGmodelName{}), a bottom-up CG-NNP without the need of prior terms to achieve stability and transferability. \\
+Many CG-NNP models \cite{wang2019machine, husic2020coarse, chen2021machine, durumeric2023machine, charron2023navigating} have been presented in the past years, but most rely on prior energies for stability and accuracy.
+In the context of CG-NNPs, the prior energy terms are defined as contributions to the final energy prediction of a model that are predefined (either constant or via some function of the atomic labels) or based on physical principles, independent of the machine-learning model.
+Here we present the first version of our Advanced Machine-learning Atomic Representation Omni-force-field (\nohCGmodelName{}), a bottom-up CG-NNP without the need of prior terms to achieve stability and transferability. \\